bigfluffycloud/jailfs/doc/OLD-README.md

-This is a pretty old version of fs-pkg.
+This is a pretty old version of jailfs.
 I'm working to restore it to a usable state.
 Unfortunately the newest version is on a drive that will not spin up...
 So far it runs, can load packages into the database, and almost do basic vfs ops again!